Budgeting for college or university

 What are the average costs of being a student?

 For many people becoming a student is the first experience they’ll have of living away from home, and with this comes the responsibility of dealing with the costs.
-The table below gives you an idea of the average costs over one year of a student at university or college (not including tuition fees):
+The table below gives you an idea of the average costs over one year of a student at university or college outside of London:

 |Cost type||Cost per year|